ztaira/myhistory/README.md

-myhistory is a small wrapper to make using Python's shell better.
-It currently includes the following functions:
+myhistory is a small grep substitute.

-history()              # prints out the history getline(number)        # returns the command issued at line "number"
+You can search the shell history.
+You can print it out.
+You can do both at once.
+Cool!

-It's not very pretty... yet.
+Works with Python 2.7, and uses the readline module.